fossasia/labyrinth/CONTRIBUTING.md

 You can comment on an existing [issue][issues] that you like to cooperate with specific people or ask in the [chat] if anyone would be interested in cooperating.

+### Add Sound to Tiles

+When you enter a tile, the game can play sounds.
+Please follow the [issue template for tile music][issue-add-tile-sound] to add music to certain tiles on entering.
+Consider that the music should be your own.